 The more difficult the pieces are to farm and the more popular they are, the more they cost on the Auction House.
-That’s why the “Valhalla” or “Demon Lords” set is quite expensive.
-Although technically outdated since Module 13, both still feature some of the strongest artifact set bonuses.
-Most of the other basic pieces are cheap or reasonably priced, but do no longer feature the latest item levels.
+Although technically outdated since Module 13, the pieces feature some of the stronger artifact set bonuses.
+Most of the gear is cheap or reasonably priced, but do no longer feature the latest item levels.
 You can obviously specifically farm content for the gear, but it often makes much more sense to buy it instead thanks to cruel drop rates.

 - Example: Cloak of the Protector